0LE6/Learning_Rust/README.md

-This is my personal Rust self learning project.
+This is my personal Rust self learning project totally from scratch.